U.K. Professional Clients

 In terms of vintage companies, the obvious advantage is that they will give your firm the appearance of being established for longer.
 In addition to that, some organisations only accept bids for contracts from businesses that have been registered for a number of years (typically a minimum of two to four years for governmental and local authority contracts).
 This can be a major issue for new companies, even if their staff are experienced, but purchasing a vintage company provides an easy and affordable solution.
 In some cases, the longevity of a company can also open up lines of credit that would be simply unattainable to newly registered firms.
 Many banks and building societies will only consider applications if a company has been in existence for three years or more and that can be a major stumbling block for enterprises when they need to raise capital the most.
 Check out our range of vintage ready made companies to find one that suits your needs.

 Read ymade vintage companies for sale: if you're in a hurry to get your new limited company started, you could have one up and running in hours by selecting from vintage ready-made companies for sale.
-Company formation agents have vintage company already registered and waiting for you to take over.
+Company formation experts have vintage company already registered and waiting for you to take over.
 After an official name change and the transfer of members, your vintage company will officially be yours - a company formation process that usually takes just a few hours.
-A company formation agent can also help you with a range of associated tasks such as setting up a bank account and arranging your vintage company's tax affairs.
-Hiring your own agent will be a cost-effective way of ensuring your new limited company is legally compliant and suitable for your needs.
+A company formation expert can also help you with a range of associated tasks such as setting up a bank account and arranging your vintage company's tax affairs.
+Hiring your own expert will be a cost-effective way of ensuring your new limited company is legally compliant and suitable for your needs.
 If you need an assistance with buying a vintage company to start a business, you can also speak to our business advisors between 9.30am-6.00pm Monday to Friday by telephoning + (0) 207.935.5171 or + (0) 330.808.0089 (national rates).

 We are selling vintage ready made companies: an aged readymade company gives your new business the benefit of a long history.
 With companies dating back to 1978, our vintage readymade companies can be yours quickly and easily.